 Preliminary hearings usually are conducted in open court where the public, the defendant and defendant's family, any victims, the media, and any other interested people may all be present.
 In rare cases, however, the judge may decide to close the courtroom (for example, in the case of a sex crime where the victim is a child).

 A preliminary hearing usually has one of three outcomes:

-Defendants who are free on bail normally remain free following the prelim, but are required to appear in court at the next scheduled hearing.
-In-custody defendants stay in jail awaiting their next court appearance, although they can renew their request for bail at the prelim.
+Defendants who are free on bail normally remain free following the preliminary hearing but are required to appear in court at the next scheduled hearing.
+In-custody defendants stay in jail awaiting their next court appearance, although they can renew their request for bail at the preliminary hearing.
 Bail is always reviewable, and a judge might grant bail if the actual facts (as presented at the prelim) are not as bad as the police report made them sound.